BanditTech/WingmanReloaded/docs/README.md

 * ES Percentage
 * Mana Percentage

+> These utilities can trigger keys for abilities or as more advanced flask setup.
+They support multiple keys in the same ways the flask slots do, so one utility can trigger multiple keys like 1234 with "1 234".

 ## Inventory Management
 > One button can do so many things!
 The script detects which panels are active, so it knows what inventory routine to run when pressing the hotkey.